Leave exhaustion behind

 Why Work With Me?

-I know what it’s like to feel you carry the weight of the entire organization on your shoulders.
-To lose sleep over the budget, over the personalities on your staff and board, and over the wellbeing of your clients.
+I know exactly what it’s like to feel you carry the weight of the entire organization on your shoulders.
+To lose sleep over the budget, over the personalities on your staff and board, and over the well-being of your clients.
 What it’s like to be on-call and never truly get away.

 But I also know the feeling of joy of doing your highest and best work.
 Of building up others to achieve success.
 Of raising more money than anyone expected.